 And I had.
 I thought about the girl who had packed her bags after graduating college, only with her mother's encouragements and her father's warnings in her ears.
 Smiling at the memory, I wondered how different my life would be now if I hadn't stubbornly decided to leave that day.

 I didn't know.
 But not having an answer to all those questions didn't really bother me.
 I couldn't imagine my life to be any different from this.
 I was happy, despite all those things that were missing from my life.
-Family, love – those things were something that simply felt so faraway.
+Family, love – those things were something that just felt so faraway at the moment.
 I had never dreamed about having children, but I had never denied the possibility of having them if the time happened to come some day.
 My feelings were rather neutral about the whole matter.

 Because I felt like I was living my own ideal.
-It wasn't some overly planned, carefully thought out and precisely defined life; it was my own, and I had made it.
+It wasn't a carefully thought out and precisely defined life; it was my own, and I had made it.
 Not planned it, because you shouldn't plan your life.
 You just had to live it without making it feel like a task.
-Because life wasn't some sort of a performance or an exam you had to pass with straight A's.
+Because life wasn't a performance or an exam you had to pass with straight A's.

 Putting out the rest of the lights but leaving on the ones lighting up the display window, I turned to Adrian, checking my pockets for my keys.
 At the last minute I remembered to lock up the cash register and put aside the receipts.
-I quickly wrote down what I had managed to earn today.
-The small amount made me grimace – it really had been a quiet day.
+It didn't take long; the day had been very quiet.
 I liked to keep a precise record of my incomes and expenses, even though the numbers were sometimes depressing and didn't look as good as they should have.
 But I had learned not to stress about it too much.
 Things always had the tendency to work out on their own.
 This week might be quiet, but the next one would be better.
 It always was.
 People would never stop reading books – it was one of those things that simply never changed.

-Before continuing down the sidewalk, I glanced one more time at the brightly-lit display window, once more reading the names of the books I had earlier arranged behind the glass.
+Before continuing down the sidewalk, I glanced one more time at the brightly-lit display window, once more looking over the books I had earlier arranged behind the glass.
 What the day brings, Endings and Beginnings, Returning Past and...

 "Destined," Adrian whispered with a dramatic tone, tapping the window with his forefinger.

 I smacked his arm, otherwise ignoring his teasing.
-There was something in the names of those books that had shivers running up my spine.
+There was something about the names of those books that made shivers run up my spine.
 That's why I had chosen to put them up.
 I couldn't grasp the strange feeling, however, and I couldn't explain it even if I had wanted.
 Maybe I wasn't supposed to; they were words, after all.
 They conjured up images, impressions, feelings... things that weren't supposed to be described verbally.

 I turned away from the window, trying to shake away the peculiar feeling.
 But when I noticed that I couldn't get rid of it, I simply carried it with me, allowing the shivers to dance up and down my spine.

-AN: And there you go.
-I have to say it was rather effortless to write this chapter.
+AN: It was so much fun to write this chapter.
 I've always wanted to write Bella like this, as a person with self-confidence and integrity.
 There's some information in this chapter about Bella's life before she came to Buffalo, and I'm sure some of you wondered why there was no mention of Edward or the other Cullens.
 The reason is that Bella simply didn't feel need to include any of them in her inner rambling.
 I wanted the reader to know that she's rarely thinking about the Cullens; the time she spent with them in Forks is simply something she's left behind.
 There will be some self-reflection in the upcoming chapters that deals with this topic and her feelings concerning the Cullens' abrupt departure from her life.

 Adrian was someone I absolutely wanted to add to the story to let the reader know that what happened with Edward didn't traumatize Bella in any way.
 Despite what happened after she fell in love for the first time, she doesn't feel the need to guard her heart and be afraid of relationships.
 Her luck with the love department hasn't been too good so far, but she doesn't let it chain her in any way.